Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Appendices

-where $\beta_0$ is the expectation of the deep learning model outputs, $\beta_i$ is the Shapley value of the $i$-th variable.
-KernelSHAP uses a linear regression model to obtain the Shapley value of each variable, which is estimated by solving the weighted least squares problem as follows.
+where $\beta_0$ is the mean of $v(S)$, $\beta_i$ is the weight scalar of the $i$-th variable.
+By designing a linear regression model and solving it using the weighted least square method, the weight of each variable can be obtained.
+The optimization formula of KernelSHAP is as follows.